Akuregian/RaspberryPi-Projects/Raspi-Full_Lamp_Stack/ReadMe.md

 3) At this point, You should have Ubuntu Server installed, BUT not connected to the wifi if you didnt hook it up too ethernet.
   - To solve this:
       - Navigate 'cd /etc/netplan' where there should be a '50-cloud-init.yaml' file.
 [Open this File using Vim]
-      - Under 'version: 2', start adding the following to connect wirelessly
+      - Under 'version: 2', start adding the following to connect wirelessly through Wifi
       ```yaml
       wifis:
         wlan0: